Godtide/ReportAid/docs/paper/humanitarianBlockchain.md

 ## Introduction

-...blah...

-First, this paper provides some background to the application, which, at the time of writing, is called [ReportAid](https://github.com/glowkeeper/ReportAid) [^1].
+First, this paper provides some background to the application.
 Described next is the design of [ReportAid](https://github.com/glowkeeper/ReportAid), after which, an example use of the application is given via an imagined scenario where it is used to document the European Commission's 2015 response to the Ebola crisis in West Africa.
 The paper then analyses that scenario, before describing the application's limitations and proposals for future work.

 ## Background